Written by John Immel,

-Click here for our version of chicken soup.
+Click here for our version of chicken soup

 About Making Soups

-Cooking (for 6 servings)
+Basic Soup Recipe (for 6 servings)

-Mistakes when making soupIf your soup doesn't taste good, it's usually one the following reasons:
+Mistakes When Making SoupIf your soup doesn't taste good, it's usually one the following reasons:

 Optional ingredientsYou may add one option from each line without ruining the soup: